pawPatoes/Mayhem/README.md

 * [Overflow](https://github.com/lord-ruby/Overflow)
 ## Installation Notices
 * Do **NOT** download the repository's source code as it is outdated and non-functional due to technical difficulties on my end.
 Working versions are available in the Releases tab.
 * Mayhem release zips do **NOT** include dependencies due to the release file size limit.
+Those are in the ``Dependencies`` zip
 * Do not play with Incantation and Aurinko as Mayhem only supports ruby’s alternatives (Oveflow and Engulf).
-* Mayhem currently crashes with Cryptid, however this will be fixed in the next version
-* Mayhem currently conflicts with Vallkarri and Paya's Terrible Additions.
-Please report any other conflicts you find.
+* Mayhem may conflict with certain content mods.
-* Mayhem currently does not have custom save files.
+* Mayhem currently does not have custom save files and automatically unlocks all content on any save file you play on.
 * [Balatro Multiplayer](https://github.com/Balatro-Multiplayer/BalatroMultiplayer) support is currently not known, however is **likely not compatible**.

 **Tip:** If your game crashes with an error along the lines of ``attempt to index a nil value ("may")``, Mayhem was not able to load, usually due to incorrect/missing dependencies.